HornetsHive/Bee-Rescue/README.md

 February 2023 - May 2023
  1. Finalze UI design and implementation
  2. Implement detailed email updates for reporters and beekeepers
- 3. Google maps (or other map API) integration with live updates of report locations
+ 3. Google maps integration with live updates of report locations
  4. misc. bugfixing
- 5. Final release
+ 5. Final release on app store

 ## Getting help
 If there is a bug report please file at https://github.com/HornetsHive/Bee_Project/issues